ungoldman/dotfiles/README.md

   redis-server /usr/local/etc/redis.conf
 ```

-### macOS prefs

-Run `./install/mac.sh` (at your own risk).
-NOTE: probably very, very outdated.

-### Private environment variables
+### Private env vars

-The `.bash_profile` file at the root of this repo will attempt to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything you don't want to check into version control.
+The `.bash_profile` file at the root of this repo will attempt to source a `bash/.private` file (ignored by this repository's `.gitignore`) that's meant to include anything that shouldn't be checked into version control (secrets, device-specific commands & aliases, etc).

 ### More install scripts